DISCOUNT on the July 13 departure

 From the silence of dawn to the hustle and bustle of Villasimius

-Sunrise from a boat is something unique.
-The horizon is first tinged with blue, then indigo, then red and orange, until it reaches a splendid sky blue: this is the Sardinian sky!
-We have breakfast and set sail on the seas of the Villasimius Marine Park: we are in a less touristy part of Sardinia, but one rich in experiences immersed in nature to share with the rest of the group.
-In the afternoon, we head towards Marina di Villasimius to recharge our batteries and replenish our water supplies.
-Here we will have the opportunity to go ashore to visit the quaint village, restock the galley, and taste some typical Sardinian dishes and enjoy a bit of nightlife.
+Watching the sunrise from a boat is a unique experience.
+The horizon is first tinged with blue, then indigo, then red and orange, until it reaches the splendor of sky blue: this is the Sardinian sky!
+We have breakfast and sail the seas of the Villasimius Marine Park: we are in the less touristy part of Sardinia, but rich in experiences immersed in nature to share with the rest of the group.
+In the afternoon, we head to Marina di Villasimius to recharge our batteries and replenish our water supplies.
+Here we will have the opportunity to go ashore to visit the quaint village, restock the galley, taste some typical Sardinian dishes, and enjoy a bit of nightlife.

 Fifth day